Tilea Campaign Part 31

 (Game Note: Direct hit by magical, flaming and ignore all wards blessed cannonball, then a roll of 6 for the number of wounds!)

-For the briefest moment there was silence, then a radiating wave of lighted energy burst out from the collapsing engine’s core, damaging the Colossus, killing a Myrmidian Knight of the Lady, and amongst Maria’s force, bringing down three dire wolves, one black knight, one skeleton and three zombies.
-The last of the Vargheists was entirely obliterated by the shockwave!
+… damaging the Colossus, killing a Myrmidian Knight of the Lady, and amongst Maria’s force, bringing down three dire wolves, one black knight, one skeleton and three zombies, and the last of the Vargheists was entirely obliterated by the shockwave!

 As they prepared to deliver their charges, Maria’s army looked a lot less threatening than it had only moments before!